muzhouzhang/teaching/ess_2021_tips.md

   ))
 ```

-London is a single statistical unit in `uk_mobility_by_type`, but
-`uk_covid` provides data separately for London’s 32 boroughs plus the
-City of London.
-These 33 London districts have one thing in common,
-though–their `areaCode` all starts with the string `"E09"`.
-The code
-below does the following: for the observations whose `areaCode` starts
-with the string `"E09"`, name their `areaName` as London; for the else
-observations, keep their `areaName` unchanged.
-Compared to the last
-chunk which changed `areaName` conditional on itself (`areaName`), this
-one changes `areaName` conditional on another column (`areaCode`).
+London is a single statistical unit in `uk_mobility_by_type`, but `uk_covid` provides the data for London's 32 boroughs plus the City of London separately.
+These 33 London districts have one thing in common, though: their `areaCode` all starts with the string `"E09"`.
+The code below does the following: for the observations whose `areaCode` starts with the string `"E09"`, change their `areaName` to London; for the else observations, keep their `areaName` unchanged.
+Compared to the last chunk which changes `areaName` conditional on itself (`areaName`), this one changes `areaName` conditional on another column (`areaCode`).

 ``` r
 uk_covid %<>% mutate(areaName = if_else(str_starts(areaCode, "E09"), "London", areaName))